RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 **Editing data files**

-Next, you can edit the data file using the Micro Focus Data Tools Editor:
+Next, you can edit the data file using the Rocket Data Tools Editor:

 1. In the Application Explorer view, right-click the **.dat** file, and click **Open With \> Data File Tools**.